DominickVale/DARBS/README.md

 ## Installation:

-On an Arch-based distribution as root, run the following:
+On an Arch-based distribution (Manjaro for 100% support) as root, run the following:

 ```
-curl -LO larbs.xyz/larbs.sh
-sh larbs.sh
+sh darbs.sh
 ```

 That's it.